-Third-party in-stream video ads are accepted on Ad Exchange according to the technical specifications and policies outlined below.
+Third-party in-stream video ads are accepted on Authorized Buyers according to the technical specifications and policies outlined below.
 Support for in-stream video ads applies to mobile applications and on sites accessed through mobile browsers.

-Third-party in-stream ads must be served via a linear VAST pre-fetch tag by a VAST vendor approved specifically for Ad Exchange.
-See the list of approved Ad Exchange vendors.
+Third-party in-stream ads must be served via a linear VAST pre-fetch tag by a VAST vendor approved specifically for Authorized Buyers.
+See the list of approved Ad Manager vendors.

 New Flash video ads can no longer be uploaded into Studio, Campaign Manager 360, Display & Video 360, Google Ad Manager or Google Ads.

-Flash video ads can no longer run through Campaign Manager 360, Display & Video 360, Ad Exchange, Google Ad Manager or Google Ads.
+Flash video ads can no longer run through Campaign Manager 360, Display & Video 360, Authorized Buyers, Google Ad Manager or Google Ads.
 Additionally, our Active View and Verification tools for video no longer uses Flash.
 Learn more about how Google video ads have transitioned to HTML5.

 In-stream video ad